ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 2. Architecture

-Here is the architecture describes about Turbonomic and Envizi integration via webMethods.
+Here is the architecture that describes about Turbonomic and Envizi integration via webMethods.

-Leveraging the capabilities of webMethods iPaas Integration platform, we have created workflows and flow services which will communicate with turbonomic using apis and fetch the statistics related to energy consumptions.
-By using webmethod flow services the data retrieved through multiple apis can be consolidated and transformed into the Envizi specific data format as csvs and finally placing them into Envizi data servies aws s3 for further processing.
+Leveraging the capabilities of webMethods iPaas Integration platform, we have created workflows and flow services which will communicate with Turbonomic using apis and fetch the statistics related to data centres energy consumptions.
+By using webMethods flow services the data retrieved through multiple apis can be consolidated and transformed into the Envizi specific data format as CSVs and finally placing them into Envizi data servies AWS S3 for further processing.

 <img src="images/arch.png">